lawmurray/mendingwall/docs/contributing.md

 3. Log into the first desktop environment again.
 Often something will now be broken, e.g. the theme, cursors, icons, fonts.
 Make a copy of the (broken) configuration.
 4. Fix what is broken in the first desktop environment, which can usually be achieved through its settings app.
 Make a copy of the (now fixed) configuration.

 You should now have four complete copies of the configuration in various states, from each of the four steps.
-You can now compare those and see what changed to cause the breakage, and propose updates to the Mending Wall config files to address these.
+You can now compare those (see below) and see what changed to cause the breakage, and propose updates to the Mending Wall config files to fix these breakages.

 !!! tip
-    Now is a great time to [open an issue](https://github.com/lawmurray/mendingwall/issues/) to report the preliminary results of your investigation.
+    As soon as you have some preliminary information, [start a discussion](https://github.com/lawmurray/mendingwall/discussions/) or [open an issue](https://github.com/lawmurray/mendingwall/issues/) to report.
 Other users may be able to help in understanding the problem and contributing a fix.

 ### Copying configuration